mjkloeckner/stagit/README.md

 - Add css ids selectors to common elements
 - Entire row of tables clickable
 - Shows a preview of the README (if available) (see dependencies)
+- Show folders instead of tree view (and show them first)

 ## Usage